FGCU/SUS Immunization Requirements

 Each university stores the immunization data differently and these systems are not linked together.
 The requirement states that each university must have a copy of every

 student's immunization record on file.
 Note: if you signed a waiver form at another school they do not transfer.
-You must sign waivers at each school you attend.
+You must opt out through your SHS PORTAL.

 I am a transient student from another Florida public university.
 How can I take care of my immunization requirement?Toggle More Info